wo3kie/cxxDojo/README.md

 ```

 **15. ls.cpp**
-Implement a program to print a given directory content.
+Implement a program to print a content of a given directory.

 ```{r, engine='bash'}
 $ ./ls .